 Your feelings of unlovability and low self-worth are entrenched in your mind.
 You hear the hiss of the snake, the darkness of the void.
 You can’t look away.
 Now, you’ve been struggling with this problem long enough to know that you can’t overcome it alone.
 When you don’t feel good enough to be loved, you can’t talk, argue or convince yourself that you’re loved.
 You have to admit defeat because you just don’t have the strength, energy, resources or even the motivation to cope with your pain.

-3. How I overcame my struggle with unlovability and low self-worth
+3. How I overcame my low self-worth

 In Growing Forward When You Can’t Go Back I describe how I coped when I didn’t feel good enough to be loved.
 I went to counseling for almost a year; my Christian counselor Nancy was very helpful and supportive…but she didn’t solve my problem or heal my pain.
 She taught me the psychological reasons behind my feelings of unlovability and low-self worth.
 She gave me tools to rebuild my self-worth and self-identity.
 She affirmed who I am as a child of God.
 But Nancy couldn’t give or teach me what only God can and did: the deep, loving, rich roots of my identity in Jesus Christ.